hari-prakash/sta309/r-help/02-categorial-data.md

 You may get categorical data in two forms: raw data, where each row corresponds to a separate case; or a frequency (contingency) table where counts have already been tabulated.

+## When you have raw data

+In this section we’ll use the file [bbq.csv](https://raw.githubusercontent.com/brianlukoff/sta309/master/example-data/bbq.csv).
+First, load the file (replace the part in quotes with the path to the file on your computer):

+	> bbq <- read.csv("~/Desktop/bbq.csv")

+You can also use RStudio to create this command for you by selecting “Import Dataset” in the upper-right panel.

+Make a one-way table by region:

+	> table(bbq$Region)
+	Midwest Northeast     South      West
+	     12         9        17        13

+Make a two-way contingency table by region and BBQ status:

+	> table(bbq$Region, bbq$GoodBBQ)
+	                   no   yes
+	      Midwest       8     4
+	      Northeast     6     3
+	      South         7    10
+	      West          9     4

+(Note: If you have more than two categorical variables, you can also add a third parameter to the table function to make a three-way table.)

+You can flip what’s on the rows and columns by reversing the order of the variables:

+	> table(bbq$GoodBBQ, bbq$Region)

+	     Midwest Northeast South West
+	  no        8        6     7    9
+	 yes        4        3    10    4

+Create a bar graph:

+	> plot(bbq$GoodBBQ)

+Or create a segmented bar graph:

+	> plot(bbq$Region, bbq$GoodBBQ)

+Note that in this latter graph, both the widths and the heights of the bars are proportional to the number of states in each category!

+You can also produce traditional segmented/stacked bar graphs:

+	> barplot(table(bbq$Region, bbq$GoodBBQ), legend=T)

+And you can just as easily create mosaic plots:

+	> mosaicplot(table(bbq$Region, bbq$GoodBBQ))

 ## When you have a frequency table to import

 In this section, we'll use the file [example.csv](https://raw.githubusercontent.com/brianlukoff/sta309/master/example-data/example.csv).
 If you are downloading the data from MyStatLab, you can download the Excel file and then save in CSV format and then define the matrix.